caela/DeSmuMEaltWFC/README.md

 ==========================

 Currently we only have a working Windowsport.
 Besides Windows, you'll need an ethernet connection and WinPCap installed.
 WinPCap comes with WireShark, so I recommend you install WireShark, so you additionally can monitor and document your network traffic.

-There were some reported working alternatives to that in the past.
-Search the internet for details.
+If you don't have an ethernet connection an USB Tethered connection via your Android device will also work.

 Before you start the executable for the first time:
 * prepare your save file in the game so you would be allowed to enter the GTS